What are the best practices for preparing a sales team meeting?

 What security and compliance certifications does Spinach AI have?

-Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant (with Business Associate Agreements for PHI).
-The platform uses TLS and AES-256 encryption, and offers features like SAML SSO, SCIM provisioning, admin controls, and custom data retention policies.
-User data is never used for training.
-For more details, contact [email protected] or visit the security page.
+Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant.
+It uses TLS and AES-256 encryption, and offers features like SAML SSO, SCIM, admin controls, and custom data retention policies.
+Source

 Competition & Comparison